LiDuanAtGlasgow/GarNet/README.md

 ## The Author
 <img src='images/Li_Duan_Ken.jpg' width='200' height='150'>\
-My name is Li Duan (Ken) and I am a 3rd-year PhD student at University of Glasgow, Scotland.
+My name is Li Duan (Ken), and I am a 3rd-year PhD student at the University of Glasgow, Scotland.
 My interests include robot continuous perception and deformable object manipulation.
-Recently, I am working on investigating geometric and physical properties of fabrics and garments, thrpugh which I am engineering methods to improve robot deformable object manipulations.\
+Recently, I have been working on investigating geometric and physical properties of fabrics and garments, through which I am engineering methods to improve robot deformable object manipulations.\
 I am willing to hear from our community, so your suggestions are welcomed.
 Please reach me at:\
 Twitter: [@liduanglasgow](https://twitter.com/liduanglasgow)\
 Email: <em>l.duan.1 at research.gla.ac.uk</em>